jstratton/RepData_PeerAssessment1/PA1_template.md

 overlap <- na_free$date %in% na_data$date
 ```
 * There are 0 matches between the two data sets.
-* This indicates that in every case the NAs indicate for missing days.
+* This indicates that in every case the NAs indicate a missing day.
-* Therefore, my strategy is going to be to use the average for the five minute intervals to impute the NAs.
+* Therefore, my imputation strategy will be to replace the NAs within a given interval with the average number of steps per day for that interval (calculated earlier without the NAs).

 ```r